 - information, training and instruction to relevant workers in relation to implementing the emergency procedures.

-All workers should be familiar with emergency procedures for the workplace, such as:
+All of your workers should be familiar with the emergency procedures for your place of work, such as:

 - who to report to in an emergency

 - evacuation procedures and the designated meeting place

 - the type of fire extinguisher to use for different fires.

 It's important to note that your emergency plan is in addition to the requirement for a fire and evacuation plan under the Building Fire Safety Regulation 2008.
 Both of these plans can be combined into one plan for your place of work.

 Read Safe Work Australia's Emergency plans fact sheet for further information about emergency plans.